Brand guides

 Babolat

-Babolat rackets often appeal to players who want easy power, heavy spin, and a lively baseline response.
+Babolat is a strong fit to compare when you want easy depth, heavy spin, and a lively baseline response.

 4 rackets